qbap/a7-ios7-downgrader/README.md

 Java 8 https://builds.openlogic.com/downloadJDK/openlogic-openjdk/8u262-b10/openlogic-openjdk-8u262-b10-mac-x64.pkg

 Python.
-You can download it for macos high sierra from https://www.python.org/ftp/python/3.7.6/python-3.7.6-macosx10.6.pkg *Note: This should automatically be installed by the script.
+You can download it for macOS High Sierra from https://www.python.org/ftp/python/3.7.6/python-3.7.6-macosx10.6.pkg

+*Note: This should automatically be installed by the script.

 pyimg4 just run `pip3 install pyimg4` before running the script.
 The script should do this automatically too